The Scottish Environment Protection Agency (SEPA) defines clinical waste into two categories of materials:

 The Council is licensed to collect Category E (low grade) clinical waste.

 Clinical waste generated within the household should be double bagged and placed within the general household waste bin and placed for collection as normal.

-Commercial Waste Officers are available to meet local businesses to discuss how best to deal with their clinical waste.
+Zero Waste Officers are available to meet local businesses to discuss how best to deal with their clinical waste.